ItsNickBarry/hyperbolic-canvas/README.md

 Point.givenHyperbolicPolarCoordinates(radius, angle);
 // generate a point given polar coodinates, relative to the center of the unit circle, where the given distance is hyperbolic

+Point.givenIdealAngle(angle);
+// generate an ideal point at the given angle, relative to the unit circle

 Point.euclideanBetween(somePoint, someOtherPoint);
 // generate the point between two other Points, in a Euclidean sense